ilya1032/automation-QA-test-case/README.md

 clone repo -> mvn test

-for surefire report to see use "mvn site"
+to see a surefire report use "mvn site"